macintacos/macintacos.github.io/content/posts/macinplanck-configuration/index.md

 ![](https://p-37FYgJ.b1.n0.cdn.getcloudapp.com/items/E0uEA9B5/Image+2020-01-01+at+17.04.16.png?v=01081508789b9b85ad9ebb151b1e22af)

-Not the biggest of drawbacks, but for whatever reason you cannot edit the names if the first four tabs, or delete them.
-Removing the ability to delete them was understandable (otherwise it's kinda not a Planck), but the inability to rename them didn't really make sense to me.
+Not the biggest of drawbacks, but for whatever reason you cannot edit or delete the names in the first four layers.
+Removing the ability to delete them is understandable (otherwise it's kinda not a Planck), but the inability to rename them didn't really make sense to me.
 Oh well!

 I'll be going through the `Base` layer first, just because that makes sense in my head, and move through all of the other layers sequentially.